Mohitvolvo/Azure-Data-Engineering-projects/End to End DE Project (retail)/README.md

-# Azure-Data-Engineering-projects
+#                           End-to-End Azure Data Engineering Project
 ![Data Engineering Project](de.png)

-# End-to-End Azure Data Engineering Project

 ## Objective
 The primary objective of this project is to demonstrate the implementation of an end-to-end data engineering pipeline using Azure services.
 The project aims to transform raw data from an on-premise SQL Server database into insightful visualizations in Power BI, ensuring secure and efficient data handling and processing throughout the pipeline.